Post-merger chirps from binary black holes as probes of the final black-hole horizon: Introduction

-A new field of astronomy has arisen after the detection of gravitational waves (GWs).
-To date, Advanced LIGO \cite{TheLIGOScientific:2014jea} and Virgo \cite{TheVirgo:2014hva} have observed the waves emitted by the coalescence of ten binary black holes (BBHs) ~\cite{Abbott:2016blz,LIGOScientific:2018mvr} and one binary neutron star~\cite{TheLIGOScientific:2017qsa}.
-GWs are allowing us to explore the nature of these exotic objects, their population~\cite{O1-O2-rate_paper} and their formation channels~\cite{TheLIGOScientific:2016htt,Stevenson:2017tfq}.
-These observations are also confirming that Einstein's theory of General Relativity (GR)~\cite{Einstein:1916vd,Misner:1974qy} is likely the correct theory of gravity~\cite{LIGOScientific:2019fpa,TheLIGOScientific:2016src,PhysRevX.6.041015}.
-Despite this groundbreaking achievement, the properties of current BBH detections have prevented to observe in detail their merger and post-merger emission, when gravity is at its most violent and dynamic regime.
-As the GW detector network expands and improves its sensitivity, the GWs emitted during these fractions of a second will provide a unique chance to observe the dynamical properties of highly distorted BH horizons, understanding strong gravity phenomena like the gravitational recoil (or \textit{kick}) ~\cite{Gonzalez:2006md,CalderonBustillo:2018zuq}, and testing fundamental aspects of GR like the ``no-hair'' theorem~\cite{Misner:1974qy}.
+A new field of astronomy has arisen with the detection of \gw{s}.
+To date, the \ligo{} \cite{TheLIGOScientific:2014jea} and Virgo \cite{TheVirgo:2014hva} have observed twelve merging \bbh{s} ~\cite{Abbott:2016blz,GWTC1,LIGOScientific:2020stg,GW190412,Abbott:2020uma,GW190521D}, two binary neutron star mergers ~\cite{TheLIGOScientific:2017qsa,Abbott_2020} and a putative neutron star-black hole merger \cite{NSBH} .
+These detections are allowing us to understand the nature of compact objects, their populations~\cite{O1-O2-rate_paper} and their formation channels~\cite{TheLIGOScientific:2016htt,Stevenson:2017tfq}.
+These observations have also put to test General Relativity (GR)~\cite{Einstein:1916vd,Misner:1974qy,LIGOScientific:2019fpa} in the strong field regime for the first time, so far confirming its predictions ~\cite{TheLIGOScientific:2016src,PhysRevX.6.041015}.
+Despite this groundbreaking achievement, \ligo{} and Virgo have not yet reached the sensitivity to observe in exquisite detail the merger and the relaxation of the highly distorted black holes (BHs) left behind by BBHs, when dynamical gravity reaches its ultimate expression.
+As the sensitivity of \ligo{} and Virgo increases and future generation detectors, such as \lisa{} and the \et{}, become operational, \gw{s} will provide us with an unprecedented view of highly distorted BH horizons, allowing us to test in further detail fundamental aspects of GR like the ``no-hair'' theorem~\cite{Misner:1974qy,Isi:2019aib} and explore the quantum properties of BHs~\cite{Cardoso:2016oxy}.